shotastage/shotastage.GitHub/README.md

-# shotach.com
+# shotach.com - A portfolio for @shotastage

->> Now under construction...

-This is a portfolio.
+This repository is the website portfolio for @shotastage.
+This website consists of three columns.

+The technical description of this site can be found here for more detail.